Phaung Daw U Pagoda: Relics

 The pagoda houses five small gilded images of Buddha, which have been covered in gold leaf to the point that their original forms cannot be seen.
 The images range from about 9–18 in tall.
-It is believed that the Buddha images were brought to Inle Lake by King Alaungsithu.
+It is believed that the Buddha images were brought to Inle Lake by King Alaungsithu of Pagan Dynasty who reigned in the 12th century.

 Being essentially solid gold, the images are extremely heavy.
 In 2019, pagoda trustees banned pilgrims from applying more gold leaf to the statues, due to the weight of these statues and difficulties transporting them for the pagoda festival.

 Old photographs hanging on the monastery walls show some of the images in a more pristine form.
 It is reported that some gold has been removed on occasion to reduce their mass.
 Before the ban on gold leaf, only men were permitted to place gold leaf on the images.
 Another part of the ritual for pilgrims is to place a small robe or thingan around the images, and to take the robe back to their houses and place it on their own altar as a token of respect for the Buddha and his teachings.